-Stephen B. Shrewsbury-Senior Vice President-Preclinical, Clinical and Regulatory Affairs and Chief Medical Officer
+Stephen B. Shrewsbury-Senior Vice President of Preclinical, Clinical and Regulatory Affairs and Chief Medical Officer

-On January 26, 2009, the Company hired Stephen Bevan Shrewsbury, M.D., as the Company's Senior Vice President-Preclinical, Clinical and Regulatory Affairs and Chief Medical Officer.
+On January 26, 2009, the Company hired Stephen Bevan Shrewsbury, M.D., as the Company's Senior Vice President of Preclinical, Clinical and Regulatory Affairs and Chief Medical Officer.
 In connection with his hiring, the Company and Dr. Shrewsbury entered into an Employment Agreement dated January 26, 2009 providing for Dr. Shrewsbury's at will employment by the Company.
 Under the terms of the Employment Agreement, Dr. Shrewsbury is entitled to an initial annual salary of \$310,000, which amount is subject to review for potential increase, but not decrease, on an annual basis.
 In addition to his base salary, Dr. Shrewsbury is eligible for an annual bonus of up to 25% of his base salary, based upon Dr. Shrewsbury's achievement of performance objectives established by mutual agreement among Dr. Shrewsbury, the Company's Chief Executive Officer, and the Compensation Committee.

-In connection with his employment as the Company's Senior Vice President-Preclinical, Clinical and Regulatory Affairs and Chief Medical Officer, the Company granted to Dr. Shrewsbury options to purchase 450,000 shares of the Company's common stock under the Company's 2002 Plan, with an exercise price equal to the fair market value of the Company's common stock on January 26, 2009, which was \$1.36 per share.
+In connection with his employment as the Company's Senior Vice President of Preclinical, Clinical and Regulatory Affairs and Chief Medical Officer, the Company granted to Dr. Shrewsbury options to purchase 450,000 shares of the Company's common stock under the Company's 2002 Plan, with an exercise price equal to the fair market value of the Company's common stock on January 26, 2009, which was \$1.36 per share.
 Subject to certain exceptions, the options vest in equal annual installments over a period of three years.
 In addition, on that same date the Company granted to Dr. Shrewsbury 60,000 restricted shares of the Company's common stock.
-In the event that Dr. Shrewsbury remains employed with the Company on the 181st day after January 26, 2009, then the restricted shares commence vesting in equal annual installments over three years from January 26, 2009.
-The Company is also required to reimburse Dr. Shrewsbury for all expenses reasonably incurred by him in discharging his duties for the Company
+The shares became fully vested as of July 27, 2009.
+The Company is also required to reimburse Dr. Shrewsbury for all expenses reasonably incurred by him in discharging his duties for the Company.